HER IRISH ROAD TRIP

 We share taxis to the Dublin Airport and kiss and hug goodbye—for we are vaccinated against the coronavirus!

 Her Irish Road Trip, LLC reserves the right to alter the itinerary based on closings due to COVID-19, weather, or when something great and unexpected comes along!
 All breakfasts are included and a few other meals, as noted above in bold.
-All activities listed above are included in the trip price
+All activities listed in the itinerary are included in the trip price

 “No alcoholic beverages included in the tour price.”